Using the Makerspace

 - If you are a current member of the LU community and need something 3D printed, laser cut, or a vinyl sign for academic use or to assist with your work or research, please submit the project request form.
 We're happy to help!
 We can even mail stuff to you if you're not on campus!

-- We are moving toward more online training that can easily be completed with COVID restrictions!
+- We are moving toward more online training that can easily be completed prior to coming to the space.
 See the Makerspace Moodle page for more details, and for the training videos (LU login required).

 What is the Makerspace?